Semantic HTML

 • HTML5 landmarks like <header><nav><main><aside> and <footer> give structure to a page.

-• Headings (<h1> up to <h6>), paragraphs (<p>), images (<img>), lists (<ul> and <ol>), and for example quotes (<blockquote>) give meaning to the content.
+• Headings (<h1> up to <h6>), paragraphs (<p>), images (<img>), lists (<ul> and <ol>), and quotes (<blockquote>) tell the interpreter what this content is for.

 When you use the right elements for the job, your site works better on all devices.
 You can always change the way they look by using CSS if the native look of an element is not to your liking.